Pandemonium1986/ansible-role-init/README.md

 ## Requirements

-This roles is self contained and install packages from debian backports if needed.
+This roles is self contained.
+He install packages for debian, ubuntu, centos if needed.

 ## Role Variables